Muatasim-Aswad/books-api/README.md

 - **Issuance**: The auth service issues JWT tokens (Access, Refresh) upon successful authentication and refreshes the access token as requested by the client.
+- **Revocation**: The auth service marks both tokens as invalid on a logout request.
 - **Validation**: Access token validation is performed explicitly by the domain services.
-- **Revocation**: On a logout event, the auth service marks both tokens as invalid.

 ---